 When a snake excretes its waste, it is actually expelling a mixture of these two substances, the uric acid along with fecal matter.
 And yes, it all comes out of something called a cloaca.

-3. A cloaca?
-Is that the same as an anus?
+3. Is a snake’s cloaca the same as an anus?

 Similar, certainly, but not the same.
 Well, actually, it’s very different.
 The cloaca is responsible for excreting solid and liquid waste (in snakes, these get mixed together), giving birth to eggs, and mating.
 Turtles can even breathe through their cloaca.
 So, this magical organ is pretty special.
 But what does it look like?